 With Zapier and OpenAI's GPT, you can also create a workflow to automatically label all of your incoming emails—not just ones forwarded from your old account.

 How to merge Google Contacts accounts

-5. Log out of your old Gmail account, and log back in with your new Gmail account.
+Log out of your old Google account, and log back in to Google Contacts with your new Google account.

-Now all of your contacts from your old account should be in your new Gmail account so you can easily email everyone you've stayed in touch with over the years.
+Now, all of the contacts from your old account should be in your new Gmail account.

 How to merge Google Calendar accounts